 Note that there are other factors associated with safe speed.
 Some of them are traffic density, account visibility of the operator, and proximity of navigational hazards.
 Nevertheless, there’s a lot more to know in this article.

 Table of Contents

 What Determines if a Speed is Safe for Your Boat

-COLRegs made Rule 6 for safe speed that entails every boater to operate carefully to prevent accidents.
+COLRegs made Rule 6 for safe speed which entails every boater operate carefully to prevent accidents.
 To help you attain this goal, you have to determine a safe speed to travel based on the following factors:

 State of VisibilityIt’s

 Necessary to slow down when moving through fog, mist, snow, rain, smoke, and glare.
 Other things also inhibit you from seeing the ‘big picture’ ahead like bridges, piers, causeways, and river bends.

 Apart from darkness, steering directly into the sunlight can alter visibility and your judgment on distance.
 You must also take care of the windscreen properly by not using a spray that can form build-ups.